-During the six months ended June 30, 2009, we purchased and retired outstanding loans of \$375 million under the Wynn Resorts Term Loan Facility at a discounted price of 97.25%.
+During the nine months ended September 30, 2009, we purchased and retired outstanding loans of \$375 million under the Wynn Resorts Term Loan Facility at a discounted price of 97.25%.
 In connection with this transaction, we recognized an \$8.8 million gain on early retirement of debt, net of the write-off of unamortized debt issue cost.
-During this same period, we purchased \$65.8 million face amount of the Wynn Las Vegas 65/8% First Mortgage Notes due 2014 through open market purchases at a discount.
+During this same period, we purchased \$65.8 million face amount of the 2014 Notes through open market purchases at a discount.
 This transaction resulted in a gain on early extinguishment of debt of \$13.7 million, net of the write off of unamortized debt discount and debt issue costs.
-As of June 30, 2010, Wynn Resorts holds this debt and has not contributed it to its wholly-owned subsidiary, Wynn Las Vegas.
-However, for accounting purposes this transaction has been treated as an extinguishment of debt by Wynn Resorts.
+We participated in the April 2010 tender offer noted above with respect to \$35.8 million of these notes and accordingly, as of September 30, 2010, Wynn Resorts holds \$30 million of this debt which has not been contributed to its wholly-owned subsidiary, Wynn Las Vegas.
+For accounting purposes these notes were treated as having been extinguished by Wynn Resorts.